 - Arrive about 10 minutes early to complete any papers required before the appointment.

-- Inform the practitioner of any significant medical history since Thai massage is unsuitable for some persons with particular medical issues.
+- Inform the practitioner of any significant medical history, as Thai massage is unsuitable for some people with particular medical issues.

 - Wear loose-fitting or athletic attire for the appointment.
-Avoid wearing clothes that are too tight, since they might create pain and limit your range of motion during the massage.
+Avoid wearing too tight clothes since they might create pain and limit your range of motion during the massage.

 How Often Can You Get a Thai Foot Massage?

 A Thai massage may leave you feeling incredibly calm.
-You must remember, though your muscles have been exercised, stretched, and stimulated, it’s essential to relax and drink lots of water after getting a good massage.
+However, though your muscles have been exercised, stretched, and stimulated, relaxing and drinking lots of water after getting a good massage is essential.

-There are no recommendations for how frequently a person can have a Thai massage for the foot.
+There are no recommendations for how frequently a person can have a Thai foot massage.
 You can decide on the frequency based on your physical and emotional needs.
-Also, remember that it’s equally important to include stretching and relaxing practices into your regular maintenance routines.
+Also, remember that it’s equally important to include stretching and relaxing practices in your regular maintenance routines.
 Doing so will allow you to remain flexible for a more extended period following the reflexology massage.

 Does Thai Foot Massage Hurt?

-You may experience discomfort if your foot muscles are sore or stiff.
+If your foot muscles are sore or stiff, you may experience discomfort.
 If this occurs, notify your practitioner to reduce pressure and, in turn, strain.
 If you have an injury or an area of your body susceptible to pain, inform your practitioner before beginning the massage session.

 Where Can You Get a Thai Foot Massage?